-While the first brownie recipe was filled with walnuts and covered in apricot glaze, plenty of brownie recipes have surfaced over the last century.
-If you’d like to celebrate National Brownie Day by baking some of your own, you can find some of my favorite brownie renditions below.
+While the first brownie recipe was filled with walnuts and covered in apricot glaze, there are SO many ways to make brownies these days.
+And if you’d like to celebrate National Brownie Day with me, you can find some of my own brownie renditions below.

 Brownie Recipes To Make At Home

 Who says brownies have to be filled with chocolate?
-I love this Harvest Apple Brownie recipe because you’ll get a taste of sweetness and tartness in every bite.
+I love this Harvest Apple Brownie recipe because you get a sweet and tart taste in every bite.

 I first tried these when I was working in Indiana, but I still make them all the time.
 They’re an incredible fall treat but you can certainly bake them as a year-round dessert!

 The instructions are fairly easy to follow and the baking process takes only 30 minutes.
 If you’d like to see the whole recipe, you can find it HERE.